-Change Management has become a necessity in multiple organisations today, owing to the fast-paced business environment and their susceptibility to change.
-Navigating the complexities of organisational change can be a daunting task, which is why they require a systematic approach and Change Management Models.
+Change Management has become a necessity in almost all organisations today, owing to the fast-paced business environment and their susceptibility to change.
+However, navigating the complexities of organisational change can be a daunting task, which is why they require a systematic approach and Change Management Models.

 Enterprises can avail of multiple Change Management Models for their smooth functioning and easy transition to change.
-These models provide a structured framework and set of principles that guide organisations through the process of initiating, implementing, and managing change.
+These Models provide a structured framework and set of principles that guide organisations through the process of initiating, implementing, and managing change.
+An effective change management strategy is essential for ensuring these transitions are successful and sustainable.

 Table of Contents